-The tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
-To raise the body, pull back and up on body latch and lift body using the lift handle located on the rear of the body.
+The front portion of the tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
+To raise the body, first tilt the utility bed back, then pull back and up on body latch and lift the body from behind the seat.